Philips2422/Philips2422/README.md

 ## Hi there 👋
-I am Shaun, a BOSCH trained [Technische Universität Hamburg]{https://www.tuhh.de/tuhh/en/studying/before-studying/degree-courses/international-study-programs/microelectronics-and-microsystems} prospect, deeply in pursuit of experience and growth.
+I am Shaun, a BOSCH trained [Technische Universität Hamburg](https://www.tuhh.de/tuhh/en/studying/before-studying/degree-courses/international-study-programs/microelectronics-and-microsystems) prospect, deeply in pursuit of experience and growth.

-- 🔭 I’m currently working on [MPC]{}model predictive control-based obstacle avoidance.
+- 🔭 I’m currently working on [MPC](Efficient_Collision-Avoidance_Constraints_for_Elli.pdf)model predictive control-based obstacle avoidance.
 - 🌱 I’m currently learning Microelectronics and Microsystems.
 - 👯 I’m looking to collaborate on Powertrain solutions, predictive control systems, and semiconductor fabrications.
 - ⚡ Fun fact: I strongly believe AI has put an end to the world of the curious.